cjreinhardt/Hugo-PaperMod-NetlifyCMS-Starter/README.md

 # Hugo-PaperMod-NetlifyCMS-Starter

-This repository should help you get started with using Hugo and the Papermod theme quickly on Netlify with NetlifyCMS.
+This repository should help you get started with using Hugo and the Papermod theme quickly on Netlify, NetlifyCMS and Netlify Identity.
 It's based on the [hugo-Papermod example site](https://github.com/adityatelange/hugo-PaperMod), with NetlifyCMS support added in the /static/admin directory.

 ## Install